Quick Navigation

 The density of a substance can be measured in units of grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).

-There are several factors affecting the density of polycarbonate, but let me go through the top three factors that have the most impact.
+Several factors affect the density of polycarbonate, but let me go through the top three factors that have the most impact.

 Polymerization Method

 Polycarbonate can be manufactured using two primary methods: interfacial polymerization and melt polymerization.
-Interfacial polymerization involves reacting bisphenol-A (BPA) with phosgene in a system containing water and an organic solvent.
-The resulting polymer has a high molecular weight and narrow molecular weight distribution, which contributes to higher density.
+Interfacial polymerization involves reacting bisphenol-A (BPA) with phosgene in a water and organic solvent system.
+The resulting polymer has a high molecular weight and narrow molecular weight distribution, contributing to higher density.

 Conversely, melt polymerization involves polymerizing BPA and an ester precursor while in the molten state, leading to lower molecular weight and broader molecular weight distribution.
-Consequently, polycarbonate produced via melt polymerization has a lower density compared to interfacial polymerization.
+Consequently, polycarbonate produced via melt polymerization has a lower density than interfacial polymerization.

 The density difference between the two methods can reach up to 0.01 g/cm³, influencing the mechanical properties of the material, such as tensile strength and modulus.

-The density and mechanical properties of polycarbonate are influenced by its molecular weight and branching.
-Interfacial polymerization results in polycarbonate with a higher molecular weight and a narrower molecular weight distribution, which contributes to higher density and better mechanical properties.
+Its molecular weight and branching influence the density, mechanical properties, and structure of polycarbonate.
+Interfacial polymerization results in polycarbonate with a higher molecular weight and a narrower molecular weight distribution, contributing to higher density and better mechanical properties.

 In contrast, melt polymerization produces polycarbonate with a lower molecular weight and broader molecular weight distribution, which leads to lower density and inferior mechanical properties.